UPPMAX/UPPMAX-documentation/docs/improvement_guide.md

 Thus, in good documentation, even the step-by-step guides are highly optimized for the reader scanning for any specific bit of information in it.

+Text written primarily to be read as a full document with a flow to it can also be optimized for fast scanning when the reader instead is looking for specific details.
+Professional technical and scientific reports are often good examples of this.

+#### How to: some techniques

+* Front-load good clues about the current topic of the text at every opportunity.
+    - Descriptive headings and good structure.
+        * Good structure is comprehensive and enables each part of the text to make use of the context given by the surrounding parts of the text.
+    - Focused paragraphs, with at least a key phrase or a couple of key words at the beginning of each paragraph, so that it can be quickly and confidently skipped when irrelevant.
+* Keep the text short.
+Less scrolling and reading for the same amount of information gets the reader to where they want faster.
+   - Each paragraph, each section, each page, each directory of pages should be kept short enough to be scanned somewhat instantly by our average reader.
+* Formatting should be consistent and purposeful.
+    - Focussing on the wanted information is easier when unwanted information can be easily ignored.
+    - Finding related or specific information is greatly helped if it *always* looks the same.
+If the reader cannot rely on visual consistency, effortless scanning quickly turns into tedious careful reading.
+    - Attention-grabbing formatting (such as colourful admonitions) should only be used to call out something that nobody reading the page should ignore.
+    - Especially optional information, e.g. videos or extra screenshots, should be formatted in a consistent and easy-to-ignore way, perhaps a grey admonition style?
+ABSOLUTELY NO IMPORTANT INFORMATION can ever be formatted THE SAME WAY AS THE OPTIONAL STUFF.
+* Terminology and framing should be consistent.
+This makes it easier not only to scan the text by eye, it also makes it easier to search the documentation with tools or even to summarize it with an LLM.

+This can make for efficient reading in terms of time, focus and energy also for readers who are reading through the whole page without scanning for something specific.

 ### Style guides